srtakatsumi/apresentacao.md/readme.md

 # Who am I?

-I'm a Data Analyst for almost 3 years, where I acquire data from various sources (SQL, Excel, Microsoft Power BI, SAP, Google Data Studio, Google BigQuery), process and analise the information to generate and present management reports.<br>
-I recently started an extension course in Data Analytics at Udacity, seeking to evolve my career as a Data Analyst focusing on Statistical Data Analysis, databases and delving deeper into Pandas, Numpy, Pyspark and SKlearn frameworks.
-In the future, I intend to work in the area of Big Data and Machine Learning.<br>

-Skills: Python, MySQL , Microsoft Power BI , JavaScript, Statistics, Analytics <br>
+With a solid 5-year background in data analysis, I am proficient in leveraging a suite of tools including SQL, Excel, Power BI, SAP, and Google BigQuery to extract, process, and analyze data.
+My expertise encompasses creating detailed management reports, ensuring data quality, and optimizing data integration through ETL processes.
+I am committed to furthering my knowledge in data science, particularly in areas of Machine Learning, with a focus on utilizing frameworks like Pandas, Numpy, Pyspark, and SKlearn.
+<br>Professionally, I have a proven track record in roles that required advanced data analytics, performance indicator analysis, and the development of automated data extraction and analysis jobs.
+My experience at companies such as Collinson Group, Santander, and Riachuelo S/A has equipped me with the skills to drive strategic business decisions and mentor teams in data analysis methodologies.</br>

 During the course of Gama I developed some projects. <br>
 • An <a href="https://github.com/srxkatsumi/API-ecom"> api for e-commerce </a> <br>